• info@treatmentingermany.de

 What is Adenoiditis:

-Adenoiditis refers to the inflammation of the adenoids, which are small tissues located at the back of the throat, behind the nose.
-These tissues play a role in the immune system, helping to trap harmful bacteria and viruses that enter the body through the nose.
+Adenoiditis is the inflammation of the adenoids, small lymphoid tissues located behind the nose at the back of the throat.
+They are part of the immune system and help trap bacteria and viruses entering through the nose.

-The symptoms of adenoiditis can vary from mild to severe and may include:
+Symptoms of adenoiditis can range from mild discomfort to more severe breathing issues, and may include:

-• Sore throat: Irritation and pain in the throat, especially when swallowing.
+• Sore throat – Pain or irritation in the throat, particularly noticeable when swallowing.

 How is Adenoiditis diagnosed?: